chat-sdk/chat-sdk-ios/README.md

   self.window?.makeKeyAndVisible();
   ```

-6. The Chat SDK is now added to your project
+8. The Chat SDK is now added to your project
+9. If you want to send location or image messages **don't forget** to configure the [Firebase File Storage](https://github.com/chat-sdk/chat-sdk-ios#file-storage) module.

 ## Firebase Setup